About Rep. Norma Smith

 In 2017, she was asked to help lead the behavioral and mental health portion of the capital budget.
-Working with a bipartisan team of legislators, she was able to secure record investments across the continuum of care.
-Recently, she helped negotiate and pass the first state net neutrality law in the country, which will preserve a fair and free internet, protect consumer choice, and ensure entrepreneurs and small business owners remain competitive globally.
+Working with a bipartisan team of legislators, record investments across the continuum of care were secured.
+During the 2018 session, she helped negotiate and pass the first state net neutrality law in the country, which is preserving a fair and free internet, protecting consumer choice, and ensuring entrepreneurs and small business owners can remain competitive globally.

-In recent years, Norma has introduced a number of bills seeking to give individuals more control of their personal data, and to demand greater accountability and transparency from those who seek to profit from monetizing it.
-Those efforts include the creation of the state Office of Privacy and Data Protection, a minimum data privacy standard for utilities, and a law constricting and regulating the collection and use of biometric data by state agencies.
+In recent years, Norma has introduced a number of bills that have been signed into law, giving individuals more control of their personal data and demanding greater accountability and transparency from those who seek to profit from monetizing it.

-Norma also remains strongly committed to fostering the economic climate needed for families to prosper and job creators to grow.
-That means passing legislation to hold agencies accountable when they are not being fair to small business, fighting to keep energy costs low for families and the production sector of our economy, and supporting responsible tax policies that do not overburden taxpayers.
+Norma also remains strongly committed to supporting economic policies that help strengthen the middle class and allow job creators to grow.
+That means holding state agencies accountable when they are not being fair to small business, fighting to keep energy costs low for families and the production sector of our economy, and supporting responsible tax policies that do not overburden taxpayers.

 Norma lives in Clinton on Whidbey Island.
 She is active in her church and community, and dedicates her time to mentoring young adults.
 She served for a time on the South Whidbey School Board, and was also honored to serve as special assistant to Congressman Jack Metcalf from 1995-2000.